-Our Clinical Externship Programs enable second and third-year students to earn academic credit while training under the supervision of public interest lawyers, corporate counsel, or judges through our five different programs: Corporate Counsel, Environmental & Land Use Law, Judicial, Prosecution & Government, and Public Interest (including public defenders, legal services lawyers, and many others.)
+Our Clinical Externship Programs enable second and third-year students to earn academic credit while training under the supervision of public interest lawyers, corporate counsel, or judges through our externship programs: Corporate Counsel & Government, Environmental & Land Use Law, Judicial, Prosecution, Public Interest, New York Pro Bono Scholars and Washington D.C.
+Semester-In-Practice.

 Since RWU Law is the only law school in the state, our students have access to plum opportunities in the legislative, executive, and judicial branches, both state and federal.
-Students must apply in advance, and should seek advice from the Feinstein Center to maximize their ability to be part of these programs.
+Students must apply in advance and should seek advice from the Feinstein Center.
 An information session will be held in advance of the deadline each semester for the following semester’s program.

 What is the difference between a Clinical Externship, In-House Clinic, and a Field Clinic?

 In a Clinical Externship, a student trains outside of the law school under the supervision of attorneys or judges.
 Generally, the law student is assigned projects that deepen the students’ substantive knowledge and skill base.
 Students make valuable connections and learn lessons about the real-world of practice in a busy public interest law office, corporation, or judicial chambers.
 For students looking for an immersive experience, we offer each of our Clinical Externship programs in a Semester-In-Practice format, which enables a student to train outside of the law school full-time under the supervision of attorneys or judges.
 A Semester-In-Practice allows a student to work either locally or in a remote location chosen by the student and approved by the Clinical Externship Director.

 In an In-House Clinic, a student works in the Providence Law Clinic under the supervision of a full-time faculty member whose sole purpose is to teach students and direct the clinic.
 Students handle a small number of their own cases from start to finish and, when the student practice rule permits it, are certified as student attorneys.